 Regulatory capital adequacy ratios are calculated by expressing capital as a percentage of risk weighted exposures.
-As a condition of registration, the Bank must comply with the following minimum capital requirements set by the RBNZ:
+As a condition of registration, the Bank must comply with the following minimum capital requirements set by the RBNZ which apply on and after 1 July 2024:

-- The Total capital ratio of the Banking Group is not less than 8%; - The Tier 1 capital ratio of the Banking Group is not less than 6%; - The Common Equity Tier 1 capital ratio of the Banking Group is not less than 4.5%; and - The Total capital of the Banking Group is not less than \$30 million.
+- The Total capital ratio of the Banking Group is not less than 9%; - The Tier 1 capital ratio of the Banking Group is not less than 7%; - The Common Equity Tier 1 capital ratio of the Banking Group is not less than 4.5%; and - The Total capital of the Banking Group is not less than \$30 million.

-The capital adequacy tables set out below summarise the composition of regulatory capital and capital adequacy ratios as at 31 December 2023 and 31 December 2022.
+The capital adequacy tables set out below summarise the composition of regulatory capital and capital adequacy ratios as at 31 December 2024 and 31 December 2023.
 The Bank has complied with both regulatory and internal capital adequacy requirements.